Skip to main content

 X-linked Inheritance

 X-linked inheritance refers to the pattern of inheritance for genes located on the X chromosome.
 In Drosophila, males have one X chromosome and one Y chromosome, while females have two X chromosomes.
-This means that recessive traits linked to the X chromosome are more likely to be expressed in males, as they have no second X chromosome to mask the recessive allele.
-Understanding this concept is crucial for analyzing the inheritance patterns in the given cross.
+This means that recessive traits linked to the X chromosome are more likely to be expressed in males, as they have only one copy of the X chromosome.
+Understanding this concept is crucial for analyzing the inheritance patterns of traits in the given cross.

 Recommended video: